goldmont/ROMInstaller/README.md

 ```

 You can add as many social networks as you want.
-Just separate from each other with a comma.
+Just separate each other with a comma.

 **Example:**